 John can’t stop worrying.
 He’s lost his job and his retirement savings has taken a financial hit.
 His mortgage rates are increasing and he doesn’t think he’ll be able to make this month’s payment.
 He has two children and a wife who are relying on him.
 He’s supposed to be the breadwinner, the man of the house, but lately he’s been so depressed he can’t even seem to get out of bed.
 The bills are piling up on the kitchen table and his wife can’t find any work to get them through this tough time.
 He drinks to numb the pain but the alcohol just makes him angrier and he’s afraid he’s going to take it out on his family.
 Sometimes John thinks he’s become so much of a burden to his family it might be better if he wasn’t even here anymore.
 John wants help, but he doesn’t know where to turn.
 His world is crumbling around him and he can’t escape.
 John just doesn’t know what to do.

 Surviving times of crisis

 The recent economic downturn has ignited a great deal of stress for many Americans.
 Fears about foreclosure or not being able to provide for one’s family, or one’s family’s future, are very real concerns.
 The loss of one’s traditional role, such as the family’s financial backbone, can leave people vulnerable to extreme depression.
 However, even the worst financial crisis is manageable, and thoughts of suicide are serious red flags that professional help is needed.

-According to the National Institute for Mental Health, suicide was the eleventh leading cause of death in 2004, accounting for 32,439 deaths.
+According to the National Institute for Mental Health, suicide was the 10th leading cause of death in 2007, accounting for 32,439 deaths.
 Many people feel hopeless when faced with an insurmountable crisis and turn to suicide as a desperate way to alleviate their pain.
 By reaching out and getting help, you can survive this difficult time.

 • Family, friends and work colleagues can offer support, if not a monetary solution to your current economic crisis.